Einstein field equations: Conservation of energy and momentum

 which expresses the local conservation of stress–energy.
 This conservation law is a physical requirement.
 With his field equations Einstein ensured that general relativity is consistent with this conservation condition.

 Nonlinearity

 The nonlinearity of the EFE distinguishes general relativity from many other fundamental physical theories.
-For example, Maxwell's equations of electromagnetism are linear in the electric and magnetic fields, and charge and current distributions (i.e. the sum of two solutions is also a solution); another example is Schrödinger's equation of quantum mechanics, which is linear in the wavefunction.
+For example, Maxwell's equations of electromagnetism are linear in the electric and magnetic fields, and charge and current distributions (i.e. the sum of two solutions is also a solution); another example is the Schrödinger equation of quantum mechanics, which is linear in the wavefunction.

-The correspondence principle
+Correspondence principle

-The EFE reduce to Newton's law of gravity by using both the weak-field approximation and the slow-motion approximation.
-In fact, the constant G appearing in the EFE is determined by making these two approximations.
+The EFE reduce to Newton's law of gravity by using both the weak-field approximation and the low-velocity approximation.
+The constant G appearing in the EFE is determined by making these two approximations.